Lullabot/information-security-policy/physical/inventory.md

-# Asset Inventory
+## Asset Inventory

 ### Policy
 All computers and cell phones will be tracked in an inventory management system.

 ### Scope
-This policy applies to all Lullabot employees and contractors.
+This policy applies to all Lullabot employees and management.

 ### Compliance
 - Whenever a new computer or cell phone is purchased, details about the asset will be entered into Asset Panda.